Menu

 • A complete cashflow analysis of the business

 Suppose the business has a complicated setup structure.
-In that case, it is essential to get a valuation from an accountant, guidance from a tax specialist, and use the services of a specialist broker or financial adviser.
+In that case, getting a valuation from an accountant, guidance from a tax specialist, and using the services of a specialist broker or financial adviser is essential.

-As a further basis for calculating the amount of life cover, an insurer will also need the personal information for each partner which will include but is not limited to the following:
+As a further basis for calculating the amount of life cover, an insurer will also need the personal information of each partner which will include but is not limited to the following:

 • What is the level of cover that is required?